All the annoying office sounds that make you want to die, ranked

 7. Slurping drinks like a wildebeest who’s just spotted a cheetah at its watering hole

-It is extremely easy to swallow a drink quietly (unless you're in the pub, ennit lads?), so this hair-brained scheme you’ve got going on that involves doing it loudly?
+It is extremely easy to swallow a drink quietly, so this hare-brained scheme you’ve got going on that involves doing it loudly?
 Well, ditch it – it’s headed for disaster.
 Not only does it increase the chance of spillage, it also emits a radar-disrupting warble that would make a hundred late-2000s dubstep producers shit themselves.
 It is an incorrect method of drinking – you are not the office dog.

 6. Banging a fork against your teeth like you’re trying to dislodge a wasps’ nest from your gutter using a rake